enzo-project/enzo-e/doc/source/devel/cmake_primer.rst

   make -j4 # -j4 tells make to execute up to 4 commands in parallel

-.. [#f1] Technically, the CMake's configuration step may include compilation of some short C-programs.
+.. [#f1] Technically, CMake's configuration step may include compilation of some short C-programs.
          This is almost always done in service of testing feature availability of a compiler/platform or testing something about the configuration of a dependency.
          Files that contribute to the main executable/libraries/tests aren't compiled during this stage.